puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 - `/artemis-core` workspace containsthe library component of artemis.
 The bulk of the code is located here
 - `/cli` workspace contains the executable component artemis.
-This is very small.
 - `/server` workspace contains the experimental server component of artemis.
-Its currently very bare bones
+Its currently experimental

 From `/artemis-core` directory:

 - `/src` contains the source code of `artemis-core`.
 - `/tests` contains test data and integration tests
-- `/tmp` output directory for all tests (if you choose to run them)

 From the `artemis-core/src/` directory